sagearbor/dcriCTdash/PRP_Gemini2p5-2.md

 ## 3. User Stories (Phased Roadmap)

-**Phase 1: MVP - Core Monitoring & Visualization**
+**Phase 1: MVP - Core Monitoring & Visualization** [COMPLETED ✅]

-- **US1:** As Sam, I want a chart of cumulative enrollment over time, compared against a projected target line, to track overall study progress.
+- **US1:** [DONE] As Sam, I want a chart of cumulative enrollment over time, compared against a projected target line, to track overall study progress.

-- **US2:** As Sam, I want an interactive map of all study sites, color-coded by a composite risk score, so I can quickly identify high-risk sites.
+- **US2:** [DONE] As Sam, I want an interactive map of all study sites, color-coded by a composite risk score, so I can quickly identify high-risk sites.

-- **US3:** As Alex, I want a detailed data table that is linked to the charts, allowing me to sort, filter, and inspect the raw data behind the visualizations.
+- **US3:** [DONE] As Alex, I want a detailed data table that is linked to the charts, allowing me to sort, filter, and inspect the raw data behind the visualizations.

-- **US4:** As Alex, I want a toggle to enter a "Demo Mode" which activates a mock data generator, so I can see how the dashboard behaves with live, streaming data.
+- **US4:** [DONE] As Alex, I want a toggle to enter a "Demo Mode" which activates a mock data generator, so I can see how the dashboard behaves with live, streaming data.

-- **US5:** As a user, I want a button to download the currently filtered data as a CSV file.
+- **US5:** [DONE] As a user, I want a button to download the currently filtered data as a CSV file.

 **Phase 2: Advanced Analytics & Actionability**